StavrosKanias/Projects/README.md

 # Projects
-This repository contains all my projects
+This repository contains all my projects.